 Location of warehouses, whether within or without the port: Stored goods, as goods in transit, may well be moved between warehouses without notice.

-Signing the release: If the container seal is broken or any box or crate is open when you first see it, or if there is any other sign of damage, record it on the delivery receipt.
+If the container seal is broken or any box or crate is open when you first see it, or if there is any other sign of damage, record it on the delivery receipt.
 If the trucker does not have a receipt, create one and keep a copy.
 Be as detailed as possible.
 Check the pieces arriving against the packing list or cube sheet and record the results of your check on the delivery receipt.
-You MUST make a count of items as they come off the truck--noting shortages.
+You MUST make a count of items as they come off the truck–noting shortages.
 Otherwise it will not be possible to claim missing items; use the bingo sheet, whenever possible.

-Claims process: If goods are damaged or missing, photograph the evidence – packing materials and broken items/glass.
+If goods are damaged or missing, photograph the evidence – packing materials and broken items/glass.
 In the case of items missing, it is essential to note their absence on the delivery receipt (the bingo and the signed sheet), and to notify everyone of their absence–Kef, Pac Global, and the Carriers.
 In the case of claims above $10,000, save evidence until the surveyor comes or your claim is finalized and accepted by the Marine Insurance Company.
 You have 45 days to register a claim and another 90 days to submit all supporting documents.
-To begin the claims process, notify Kef and the insurance provider online.
+To begin the claim process, please review this page.
+Notify Kef and the insurance provider online.
 There is no survey for damages under $10,000; repair/replacement estimates are sufficient.
 If likely damage exceeds $10,000, the insurance company will hire a surveyor.

 If they are not on your list (unless you insure lump sum), or you do not pay for insurance.